 All terraces must have adequate outlets.
 The outlet must convey runoff water to a point where it will not cause damage.
 Combinations of different outlet types may be used on the same terrace system to optimize water conservation, improve water quality, accommodate farming operations, or provide for economical installation.
 The capacity of any surface outlet must be large enough so the terrace can properly discharge at the design flow.

-Vegetated outlets are suitable for gradient or open-end level terraces.
-Naturally vegetated drainage ways may be used as vegetated outlets.
-The capacity of the vegetated outlet must be large enough so that the water surface in the outlet is at or below the water surface in the terrace at the design flow.
-If a grassed waterway is to be constructed as an outlet, use NRCS CPS Grassed Waterway (Code 412).
-Install and stabilize grassed waterways prior to construction of the terrace so the terrace will have a stable outlet when it is constructed.
+Do not outlet terraces on the right of way of public road or highway or other public utility without approval of the proper authorities.

 Underground outlets are suitable for use on all terrace types.
 The outlet consists of an intake and an underground conduit.
-If underground outlets are to be constructed, use NRCS CPS Underground Outlet (Code 620).
+If underground outlets are to be constructed, use Iowa NRCS CPS Underground Outlet (Code 620).
 Design the outlet so the water storage time does not exceed the inundation tolerance of the planned crop.
 If sediment retention is a primary design goal, adjust the release rate according to sediment particle size.
 Locate the intake structure for the underground outlet to accommodate farming operations and to allow for sediment accumulation.

+Offset the inlet from the main conduit with at least 8 feet of non-perforated conduit between the inlet and the main conduit.
+The topmost inlet may be placed directly on the main conduit when non-perforated conduit is installed from the inlet to the toe of the terrace back slope.

 Soil infiltration may be used as the outlet for level terraces.
-Soil infiltration rates under average rainfall conditions must permit infiltration of the design storm from the terrace channel within the inundation tolerance of the planned crops.
+Soil infiltration rates under average rainfall conditions must permit infiltration of the design storm from the terrace channel within48 hours or shorter if necessary for the health of the growing crops..

-Vegetation
+Vegetation and Topsoiling